sathwikthatikonda/employee-leave-system/README.md

 ## Overview

 The Employee Leave Management System is a serverless web application built on AWS that allows employees to submit leave requests through a React-based frontend.
-Leave requests are processed by AWS Lambda functions, stored in DynamoDB, and integrated with SNS notifications.
+Leave requests are processed by AWS Lambda functions, stored in DynamoDB.

 The project demonstrates modern cloud-native application development using Infrastructure as Code (Terraform), serverless architecture, and CI/CD automation using AWS DevOps services.